wangonya/wangonya.com/content/blog/cli-crud-with-firebase.md

 `if ctx.invoked_subcommand is None`, then no sub-command has been passed - show the welcome message.

-Everything is setup now, so we can start working on the functionality.
+Everything is set up now, so we can start working on the functionality.

 ## Creating contacts